 I will remember.

 I will remember the Fallen of our Nation from the Colonies to today.
 I will remember the lives lost or altered that reside in every battle and war, in training, or to their own hand lost to demons inside, the Soldiers, Sailors, Marines, Airmen, and Coast Guard warriors who have given their all, or who stand today with lives pledged for as all.

-This article first appeared in The Havok Journal on 25 MAY 15.
+This first appeared in The Havok Journal on May 25, 2015.

 Leonard O. Benton is retired from active duty military service with 24 years and two combat deployments to Iraq.
 He left the Regular Army after 10 years and became a National Guard Recruiter for his first tour in the AGR program followed by over 10 years in Operations as Force Protection, CBRN, and three years as C-IED.
 He has an Associates’s degree and is currently working on his Bachelor’s.
 He is an amateur metal smith and when he is not working or writing he can often be found in his shop pounding away in the attempt to transform a lump of metal into an icon of beauty or function.